Superdrug Online Doctor

-onlinedoctor.superdrug.com is a site operated by Health Bridge Limited.
+is a website operated by Health Bridge Limited.
 Health Bridge Limited is registered in England and Wales under company number 07392646.
-The registered office and the main trading address is 46 Essex Rd, London, N1 8LN.
+The registered office is 46 Essex Road, London, N1 8LN.

-Health Bridge Limited is registered with and regulated by the Care Quality Commission (CQC), the regulator of NHS and private medical providers, under registration number 1-201500907 and as such we comply with the Health and Social Care Act 2008 (http://www.legislation.gov.uk/ukpga/2008/14/contents).
+Health Bridge Limited (“we”/ “us”) is registered with and regulated by the Care Quality Commission (CQC), the regulator of NHS and private medical providers, under registration number 1-201500907.
+As such, we comply with the Health and Social Care Act 2008

 Superdrug dispensing pharmacies

-Medicines are dispensed and posted from Superdrug Pharmacy.
-The premise address is:
+Medicines are dispensed and posted from Superdrug Pharmacies.

 About these regulations

 The Health and Social Care Act 2008 sets out the standards under which providers can offer medical services remotely.
-The Care Quality Commission supervises that these standards are complied with.
-In particular,
+The Care Quality Commission ensures that Superdrug Online Doctor complies with these standards.
+In particular, we:

 Problems with non-regulated websites